shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 * `truffle-config.js` for Mac users
 * `truffle.js` for Windows users

-truffle-config file is the main and the most important file of your DApp which interacts with everything.
-In this file, you can mention the path of your solidity file (smart contracts), ABI's, and define **networks**.
+The truffle-config file is an important file to understand.
+In this file, we must configure the path to the DTube Solidity file (smart contract), the contract ABI, and define the available **networks**.
 ```javascript
 const HDWalletProvider = require("@truffle/hdwallet-provider")
 require('dotenv').config(); // Load .env file